nttbdrk25/MRAP/README.md

 ```
 For validating, run command:
 ```
-$ python MRAP.py -a MRAPV1 -e
+$ python MRAP.py --evaluate
 ```

-Note: MRAPV1 is for MobileNetV1+MRAP; MRAPV2 is for MobileNetV2+MRAP, and MRAPV3 is for MobileNetV3+MRAP

-Note: For a validation instance of MRAP-based models, download the trained model of MRAPV1 in Stanford Dogs: [Click here](https://drive.google.com/file/d/1YrQTfAk9QYIBcf_l8aAtKG87XxDtVbSE/view?usp=drive_link).
+Note: For a validation instance of MRAP-based models, download the trained model of MRAP-based MobileNetV3 in Stanford Dogs: [Click here](https://drive.google.com/file/d/1YrQTfAk9QYIBcf_l8aAtKG87XxDtVbSE/view?usp=drive_link).
 And then locate the downloaded file at ./runs/MAFCV1_

 **Related citations:**